nextstrain/ncov/docs/src/reference/workflow-config-file.rst

 ~~~~~~~~~~~~~~~~~~~

 -  type: object
 -  description: A list of columns representing external database ids for metadata records.
 These unique ids represent a snapshot of data at a specific time for a given strain name.
 The sanitize metadata script resolves duplicate metadata records for the same strain name by selecting the record with the latest database id.
 Multiple database id columns allow the script to resolve duplicates when one or more columns has ambiguous values (e.g., “?”).
-Deduplication occurs before renaming of columns, so the default values include GISAID’s own “Accession ID” as well as Nextstrain-style database ids.
+Deduplication occurs before renaming of columns, so the default values include GISAID's own “Accession ID” as well as Nextstrain-style database ids.
 -  default:

 .. code:: yaml